wajidalikhan/Project/README.txt

   Renew your token automatically, Open the file /etc/crontab and add the following line:
   -- @daily ID=afstoken kinit --renew

-  Kerberos only works if your computer clock is in close sync (certainly within 5 minutes) with CERN time servers.
+  Kerberos only works if your computer clock is in close sync within 5 minutes with CERN time servers.
   -- sudo ntpdate ntp.ubuntu.com

   Install the ntp daemon, which will continuously keep your clock in accurate sync with the CERN time servers.
   -- sudo apt-get install ntp

-  Add the following lines to your /etc/ntp.conf file, and comment or erase the lines for ubuntu time servers:
+  Add the following lines to your /etc/ntp.conf file, and comment the lines for ubuntu time servers:
   # CERN Client
   server 137.138.18.69 version 4 #IP-TIME-0
   server 137.138.16.69 version 4 #IP-TIME-1
   server 137.138.17.69 version 4 #IP-TIME-2
-  #Disable remote access, but trust sources of time restrict default nomodify #noquery restrict default nomodify noquery
+  #Disable remote access, but trust sources of time restrict default nomodify #noquery

+  restrict default nomodify noquery

   #Allow hosts to query stats and ask for the time.
   #eg restrict 123.123.123.123 nomodify
   #Allow localhost to do everything.